Brian Robertson (guitarist): Early life

 Newton Mearns, and became a musician.
 He studied cello and classical piano for eight years before switching to the guitar and drums.
 He played in gigs around his local area with bands like Dream Police, who later evolved into the Average White Band.

 Career

 Thin Lizzy

-In June 1974, Thin Lizzy were auditioning for two new guitarists and a try-out for Robertson was arranged.
-Aged 18, Robertson was taken on along with Scott Gorham on the other lead guitar.
+In June 1974, Thin Lizzy were auditioning for two new guitarists, and a try-out for Robertson was arranged.
+Aged 18, Robertson was taken on, along with Scott Gorham, on the other lead guitar.
 He was given the nickname "Robbo" by Phil Lynott to distinguish him from drummer Brian Downey.
-The two lead guitarists provided a critical part of Thin Lizzy's signature sound, referred to by critics as their "twin guitar attack".
+The two lead guitarists provided a critical part of Thin Lizzy's signature sound, which critics called their "twin guitar attack".
 During his time in the band, Robertson was a contributing member to five studio albums released by Thin Lizzy: Nightlife (1974), Fighting (1975), Jailbreak (1976), Johnny the Fox (1976), Bad Reputation (1977) and a live album Live and Dangerous (1978).